Chapter 9: How to Paint

 A palette is created by assigning a set of colours to each character, prop or effect.
 You will create a new palette and add a new colour, known as a colour swatch, for each zone of the character, such as the skin, hair, tongue, shirt, pants, and so on.

-- In the Timeline view, select the drawing you want to paint.
+- In the Timeline or Xsheet view, select the drawing you want to paint.

 - In the Tools toolbar, select the Paint tool or press Alt + I.